Hyenas (2011 film)

-Hyenas is a 2011 supernatural horror film, written and directed by Eric Weston.
+Hyenas is a 2011 American supernatural horror film written and directed by Eric Weston.
+The film stars Costas Mandylor, Meshach Taylor, Christa Campbell, Derrick Kosinski, Joshua Alba, Christina Murphy and Amanda Aardsma.

 Plot

 A woman is driving down a road when she crashes.
 She then sees a light, before hyenas attack and kill her and her baby.
-The woman's husband, Gannon (Costas Mandylor), teams up with veteran tracker Crazy Briggs (Meshach Taylor) to track down and kill the hyenas.
+The woman's husband, Gannon (Costas Mandylor), teams up with veteran tracker "Crazy" Briggs (Meshach Taylor) to track down and kill the hyenas.